Economy of Honduras: Livestock

 In the early 1980s, the cattle industry appeared to have the potential to be an important part of the Honduran economy.
 The Honduran cattle sector, however, never developed to the extent that it did in much of the rest of Central America.
 Cattle production grew steadily until 1980–81 but then declined sharply when profits fell because of high production costs.
 The small Honduran meat packing industry declined at the same time, and several meat packing plants closed.
 As late as 1987, livestock composed 16 percent of the value-added agricultural sector but the industry continued to decline.
 By 1991–92, beef exports accounted for only 2.9 percent of the value of total exports.

 Sales of refrigerated meat were the third or fourth highest source of export earnings in the mid-1980s, but like other Honduran agricultural products, beef yields were among the lowest in Central America.
 As world prices fell and production costs, exacerbated by drought, rose, there was less incentive to raise cattle.
 For a period of time, cattle farmers illegally smuggled beef cattle to Guatemala and other neighboring countries where prices were higher, but the Honduran cattle sector never became competitive internationally.
 The two large banana companies have also owned large cattle ranches where they raised prime beef, but these large companies had the flexibility to change crops as the market demanded.

 Honduran dairy herds fared about the same as beef cattle, and Honduran milk yields were also among the lowest in Central America.
 The dairy industry was further handicapped by the difficulties of trying to transport milk over poor roads in a tropical country, as well as by stiff competition in the domestic market from subsidized foreign imports, mostly from the United States.

 Fishing

 Honduras significantly developed its shrimp industry during the 1980s and in the Latin American market was second only to Ecuador in shrimp exports by 1991.
-In 1992 shrimp and lobster jumped to 12 percent of export earnings.
+In 1992 shrimp and spiny lobster jumped to 12 percent of export earnings.
 Shrimp contributed $97 million in export sales to the economy in 1992—an increase of 33 percent over the previous year.
 The industry was dependent, however, on larvae imported from the United States to augment its unstable natural supply.

 Technicians from Taiwan were contracted by large producers in 1991 to help develop laboratory larvae, but bitter feuds developed between independent shrimpers and the corporations.
 Local shrimpers charged that corporate methods were damaging the environment and destroying natural stock through destruction of the mangrove breeding swamps.
 Corporate shrimp farmers then began to move their operations farther inland, leaving local shrimpers to contend with diminished natural supplies on the mosquito-infested coast.